 Fairmount Carousel Playground, Riverside

-Set inside the city’s 250-acre Fairmount Park, this merry-go-round-themed playground has musical equipment, a splash pad, a carousel and special noise-making panels.
+Set inside Riverside’s 250-acre Fairmount Park, this merry-go-round-themed playground has musical equipment, a splash pad, a carousel and special noise-making panels.

 Tatum’s Garden, Salinas

-Stop at the 1,850-square-metre play space in this Central Coast town that was inspired by a young resident with spina bifida.
+Stop at the 6,000-square-foot play space in the Central Coast town of Salinas that was inspired by a young resident with spina bifida.
 It’s lined with wheelchair-friendly ramps, dotted with adapted swings and covered with cushioning rubber.

 Helen Diller Playground, San Francisco

-Open since 2012, this playground in Mission Dolores Park has accessible pathways that lead to a 14-metre-long slide and two wheelchair-friendly play boats.
+Open since 2012, this playground in San Francisco’s Mission Dolores Park has accessible pathways that lead to a 45-foot-long slide and two wheelchair-friendly play boats.